Skip to content ↓

 What are key stages 3 and 4?

-Students move into key stage 3 in year 7; during this key stage all students study all subjects on the curriculum.
-In key stage 4 all students still have a core curriculum but they are allowed to choose some option subjects.
-The transition to key stage 4 happens at the end of year 9 for all English Baccalaureate subjects.
+Students move into key stage 3 in year 7; during this key stage all students study all subjects on the national curriculum.
+In key stage 4 all students still follow the national curriculum and have therefore to follow the compulsory ‘Core Curriculum’ but they are allowed to choose some option subjects.
+The transition to key stage 4 happens at the end of year 9 for all Core Curriculum subjects.
 For other subjects we begin this transition at the end of year 8.

 What is the core curriculum at key stage 4?

-The national curriculum and the introduction of the English Baccalaureate dictate most of what students should study at key stage 4.
+The national curriculum dictate most of what students should study at key stage 4.

 • English